Indigenous Fishery Monitoring Fund

 The $5-million Indigenous Fishery Monitoring Fund will provide funds over five years through single and multi-year contribution agreements.Footnote 1 It is intended to:

-- support continued capacity building of Indigenous peoples, groups and communities to develop, lead and participate in fisheries monitoring and catch reporting activities for federally managed fish stocks
+- support continued capacity building of Indigenous peoples, communities and organizations as they develop, lead and collaborate in monitoring and reporting on harvesting activities for federally managed fish stocks.

 Who can apply